Global News has learned a notorious Calgary gangster who admitted to being a part of multiple fatal gang killings is now a free man.

-He pleaded guilty to lesser charges: three counts of conspiring to commit murder, discharging a restricted firearm with intent and commission of offence for a criminal organization.
+He pleaded guilty to lesser charges: three counts of conspiring to commit murder, discharging a restricted firearm with intent and commission of an offence for a criminal organization.

-At the time, prosecution called it a “deal with the devil” as the deal allowed Roberto to trade a life sentence for less than ten years in prison.
+At the time, the prosecution called it a “deal with the devil” as the deal allowed Roberto to trade a life sentence for less than ten years in prison.